Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-December 7th, 2021
+December 8th, 2021
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-67:
+New in this latest version release-68:

 1.)
-First attempt to fix scatter subsystem.
-This represents a major rewrite.
-It has gone through extensive testing but I am still curious a.) how it performs on lower end hardware and b.) if it really eliminated the vertical elevation bug.

-2.)
-The old Kopernicus_Config.cfg options relating to scatters are now deprecated and no longer function.
-With any luck, the new system won't need any of those complex parameters anyways, as it should perform and function better "out of the box."

-3.)
-I upped the shadow map size to attempt to fix the glitchy stock shadows.
-Untested, but may help.
+The upped shadow map size in last release was hurting performance for some users and outright crashing for others, so we reverted that.
+I am trying a different shadow fix with this release that should work with all hardware, and not just "modern" cards.

 Known Bugs: